vaadin-component-factory/lookup-field-flow/README.md

 ## Description

-The Lookup field grid component allows you to search a specific record with:
+The Lookup field component allows you to search a specific record with:
 * a combobox
 * a dialog and a grid that can contains all the  fields